openssl/general-policies/policies/security-policy.md

    these issues are private to a minimum; our aim would be no longer than a month where this is something under our control.
  - <a name="moderate">**Moderate**</a> Severity.
-This includes issues whose impact is only a denial of service, flaws in protocols that are not commonly used (such as CMP), and local flaws.
+This includes issues whose impact is only a denial of service, flaws in protocols that are less commonly used (such as CMP), and local flaws.
 These will in general be kept private until the next release, and that release will be scheduled so that it can roll up several such flaws at one time.